ifishlin/Benchmarking_CWL/Workflows.md

-# CWL table of the benchmarking project.
+# CWL table of the Benchmarking project.

 The location of the Trimming CWL
 ```